 • Swap the sour cream for plain Greek yogurt or mayonnaise for a lighter version.

-• Serve with some caramelized onions on top.
+• Serve with some caramelized onions on top, they are so good in traditional French onion soup.

 • For a shortcut use onion soup mix with sour cream for a quicker version in a pinch.